stt12581/pd_game/README.md

 You can download repos from here:
 1. rnn + videoproc + script: https://github.com/stt12581/pd_game
-Then cd pd_game folder and download those repos:
+Then cd pd_game folder and download the following repos:
 2. OpenFace: https://github.com/stt12581/pd_game_openface
 3. PDBayes: Please contact me to get the first version in C. I only integrated the emotion recognition into this version.
 If you want the latest version, please contact other authors.

 You need to install these before running the program:
 - rnn: Keras (+Tensorflow)
-- videoproc: npm (1.3.10) nodejs (v0.10.25)
+- videoproc: nodejs (my version: v0.10.25) + npm (1.3.10)
 - OpenFace: libpca (search libpca 1.2 on github) + armadillo + opencv (https://github.com/TadasBaltrusaitis/OpenFace/wiki/Unix-Installation) Note: don't forget to make before running

 ### Run: